 “Harry and I have it all figured out.
 Harry will take my job at the Building and Loan, work there for four years, then he’ll go.
 I couldn’t face being cooped up in a shabby little office.
 I want to do something big, something important.”
 From It’s A Wonderful Life

 We all dream.
 We are encouraged to.
 It’s healthy to have a purpose to reach for.
 George Bailey, the main character in It’s A Wonderful Life, had very definite plans.
-So definite that when he closed his eyes, he was there.
+So definite that when he closed his eyes, his imagination took him there.
 Are you familiar with the story?

-George’s life shaped his dream more than his dream shaped his life.
+George’s life shaped his dream more than his dream shaped his.

 I know George very well.
 First, I’ve watched him flash across the movie screen many times during the Christmas Season.
-But I know him better in my heart.
+Yet I know him better in my heart.
 Why?
-Because I was a George too.
+Because I am very much like a George too.
 I had big dreams, just as defined as his.

 My deepest disappointments were often the result of failed expectations.

 Who of us, if we are honest, have not stood on the bridge like George, despairing of life, the life we expected to have?
-Thankfully for me, and maybe for you, the compassionate Divine Hand of God was at work, steadfastly helping us to gain clarity of purpose even in the mist of blizzards and foggy days.
+Thankfully for me, and maybe for you, the compassionate Hand of the Divine was at work, steadfastly helping us gain clarity of purpose, even in the mist of blizzards and foggy days.

 Take courage.
-God will never leave you or forsake you.
-Merry Christmas to all the George Baileys out there!
+God will never leave you or forsake you, just as he never left me.
+May all of the George Baileys out there have a Wonderful Life!